top of page

 Revising the Design

-When we realized the multiplayer aspect of our design was what people valued most, we went all in on gamification.
-Now Athleet pivoted from a training app to a physical MMORPG health and nutrition tracker.
-Users are invited to create teams to complete challenges cooperatively, from simple weekly “quests” to the monthly “raid” that reward teams with “loot” in the form of avatar borders, team banners, profile themes, trophies, and so on.
+As people valued the multiplayer aspect most, we pivoted from a training app to a health and nutrition tracker.
+Users can create teams to complete challenges cooperatively, from weekly “quests” to the monthly “raids” that reward teams for challenge completion.

-While maintaining features that make fitness apps successful, we also turned toward the loops and systems of online games like World of Warcraft, Destiny 2, Halo Infinite, and Genshin Impact.
-Live service games designed around engagement and retention will result in users becoming deeply invested in the engagement and their health.
+While maintaining features that make fitness apps successful, we also turned toward the loop systems of games like World of Warcraft, Destiny 2, Halo Infinite, and Genshin Impact.
+Live service games designed around retention will help users get deeply invested in the engagement and their health.

 The redesigned profile screen is cleaner and features recent workouts, raids, and rewards.